pure-data/externals-howto/externals-HOWTO.md

       CLASS_MAINSIGNALIN(pan_tilde_class, t_pan_tilde, f);
     }

 Something has changed with the `class_new` function: the third argument specifies a “free-method” (aka <span>*destructor*</span>), which is called whenever an instance of the object is to be deleted (just like the “new-method” is called whenever an instance is to be created).
-In the prior examples this was set to `0` (meaning: we don’t care), but in this example we have to clean up some ressources when we don’t need them any more.
+In the prior examples this was set to `0` (meaning: we don’t care), but in this example we have to clean up some resources when we don’t need them any more.

 More interestingly, a method for signal-processing has to be provided by each signal class.